lwalley/hps-drupal-distribution/modules/custom/hps_browse/README.txt

 4. Enable 'HPS Browse By' View at /admin/structure/views

    By default this view provides a content pane that lists a complete hierarchy of terms for a single vocabulary.
-The vocabulary vid is passed to the view from the panel page.
+The vocabulary vid is passed to the view from the panel page with a ctools context relationship configured in page manager/panels.

 5. Edit the 'Taxonomy term template' in Page Manager /admin/structure/pages or Panels /admin/structure/panels.